 That morning may also hold an extra treat for observers on the east coast of the United States, as more meteors might be seen as Earth plows into a debris trail left behind by Swift-Tuttle in 1079.
 If the 1079 debris trail does cause more meteors, they should peak around 4:56 UT, or 12:56 a.m.
 Eastern Daylight Time on the 12th, just as the Moon is setting.
 If you can’t catch them that morning, don’t fret, the Perseids have a long peak and should be visible for several days, gradually building to a peak on the 12th.

 To shoot the Perseids, you don’t need anything more than a camera and lens — although a tripod is helpful.
-If you don’t have a tripod, you can prop your camera up on a solid surface with a bag full of rice or sand.
+If you don’t have a tripod, you can prop your camera up on a solid surface with a bag full of rice or sand in order to photograph a meteor shower.

 - Observing site: Go someplace dark.
 Use the Atlas of Night Sky Brightness to find a good observing location.